Sorry - cannot display this picture in this browser, it is a view towards Bishopsteignton in mist. As the mist clears, everything becomes clearer

 We covered the rest of 1 Corinthians 10 when we looked at eating meat offered to idols, but there is a verse we need to read here again and that is v23:

-Everything is permissible— but not everything is beneficial.
+23 Everything is permissible— but not everything is beneficial.
 Everything is permissible— but not everything is constructive.
-(Also 1 Corinthians 6:12)

 What sort of things may be permissible for us which would not be beneficial to our walk (race!) with the Lord?

-Going back to 1 Corinthians 9:27, Paul refused to become a slave to anything.
+Looking back at 1 Corinthians 9:27, Paul refused to become a slave to anything.
 He was determined to have the mastery, and even though some practices were perfectly acceptable to some, in Paul’s view if they were not beneficial and constructive, then they were probably dangerous and he would have nothing to do with them.

 Instead, in Philippians 4:8-9, Paul suggests that we take positive action: